Significantly, this is the first time Bangarra has told a Sydney story in a full length work.

 I believe Patyegarang was a young woman of fierce and endearing audacity, and a ‘chosen one’, so to speak, within her clan and community.
 Her tremendous display of trust in Dawes resulted in a gift of cultural knowledge back to her people almost 200 years later and I feel her presence around us, with us as we create this new work.

 We received an overwhelming response from the community with support to tell this story and being entrusted this way ignited the re for me to create Patyegarang.
-We gained special advice and contributions from cultural advisor and Dharug man, Richard Green and Muruwari/ Dharawal songman, dancer and storyteller Matthew Doyle.
 This input has nourished our important understanding of the Darug/ Eora language and people, and my most heartfelt thanks goes to these men for their enriching guidance and generosity.

 I would especially like to thank Alana for her signi cant part in this journey – your expertise and eloquence has supported the integrity of the narrative and I am blessed to have worked so closely with, and to have learnt from you.